MeteoSwiss/opendata-ground-based-measurements/README.md

 ### 2.1.
 Data granularity, update frequency, format and volume
 If you require hourly, daily, monthly or annual values, we strongly recommend that you download the corresponding aggregated [data granularity](https://github.com/MeteoSwiss/ogd-general/tree/main#data-granularity) `T`, `H`, `D`, `M`, `Y` and [update frequency](https://github.com/MeteoSwiss/opendata-download/blob/main/README.md#update-frequency) hourly (`now`), daily (`recent`) or yearly (`historical`).

-Time series can begin before the introduction of automatic measurements in the year 1981; the three manually measured values per day are stored as individual 10-minute values ("term values").
+Time series can begin before the introduction of automatic measurements in the year 1981; the three manually measured values per day are stored as individual 10-minute values (synoptic observations).

 Data format is [`CSV`](https://github.com/MeteoSwiss/opendata-download?tab=readme-ov-file#column-separators-decimal-dividers-and-missing-values) with an estimated volume of ≤5.3 MB per file.